bp2008/ErrorTracker/README.md

 The configuration file also contains a number of other settings as well as your User List and Project List, but it is recommended not to edit these values directly.
 The **web interface** provides safer access to the configuration.

-4) With the service running, access the **web interface** by connecting to your local machine on the specified HTTP port.
+5) With the service running, access the **web interface** by connecting to your local machine on the specified HTTP port.
 E.g. http://127.0.0.1/

-5) Log in with user name `admin` and password `admin`.
+6) Log in with user name `admin` and password `admin`.

-6) You should now be viewing the "Client Home" page, where you may **change the default admin password** to something more secure.
+7) You should now be viewing the "Client Home" page, where you may **change the default admin password** to something more secure.

-7) To edit the server configuration and manage users and projects, choose the "Admin" menu item at the top.
-See [Admin Settings Documentation](https://github.com/bp2008/ErrorTracker/wiki/Admin-Settings-Documentation) for more information about ErrorTracker Settings.
+8) To edit the server configuration and manage users and projects, choose the "Admin" menu item at the top.

 ## Client Installation
 `ErrorTrackerClient.dll` is a light-weight library built on .NET Framework 4.5.2 which makes it easy to robustly submit events to ErrorTracker.